Jeff Moreau, Guide

 After a career in advertising, I took a detour and opened Sweet Moses, an old-fashioned soda fountain and treat shop in Cleveland’s Gordon Square Arts District.
 Named after the city’s founder, Moses Cleaveland, the throwback shop served homemade ice cream and confections with a little bit of history.
 One of the most unexpected rewards of owning the shop was becoming closely involved with the revitalization of the neighborhood and working with small businesses.
 I’ve served on the board of the Gordon Square Arts District and I was a founding member of Detroit-Shoreway’s economic development committee.
 I closed the shop after a successful 10-year run and I am now pursuing new ways to continue working with entrepreneurs and start-ups through teaching and mentoring.

-After raising two sons in Rocky River, my wife and I are heading back east again as empty-nesters and moving Little Italy, one of our favorite destinations when we first dated.
+After raising two sons in Rocky River, my wife and I moved our empty-nest east to Cleveland’s Little Italy–one of our favorite destinations when we first dated.
 While you won’t find us at Mama Santa’s every Friday night eating pizza before heading to bars in the Flats – which was our typical 1989 routine – you’ll probably still find us in one of Cleveland’s many great independently-owned restaurants.
 Chances are if it’s a nice day, we’ll be on their patio.